Stronger Relationships Start with Understanding

 “It’s not your responsibility to struggle against other people’s decisions.
 It is your job to choose how to experience them.”

 “People are not bound to continue behaving in the same stuck pattern.
-By being willing to be open and learn alternative skills, anyone can create change in their life and can give themselves the option respond to events in a value-based and meaningful way.”
+By being willing to be open and learn alternative skills, anyone can create change in their life and can give themselves the option to respond to events in a value-based and meaningful way.”

 Life moves fast, and the pressure to keep up can push us into overdrive.
 Over time, this constant strain can drain the body’s resources, leading to anxiety, depression, or feeling disconnected from yourself.
 Many people say they no longer feel like “themselves.”